AymanAbusura/WeatherApp/README.md

 - **Beautiful Weather Icons:** Enjoy visually engaging weather icons that represent current conditions, making it easy to understand the forecast at a glance.

 - **Dark Mode Support:** Switch to dark mode for a comfortable viewing experience, especially in low-light environments.

-## Why Choose Our Weather App?

-Whether you're planning a trip, heading out for outdoor activities, or simply want to know how to dress for the day, our Weather App delivers the information you need at your fingertips.
-With a focus on accuracy and user experience, our app ensures you are always prepared for whatever Mother Nature throws your way!

 ### :hammer_and_wrench: Languages and Tools :
 ![Next JS](https://img.shields.io/badge/Next-black?style=for-the-badge&logo=next.js&logoColor=white)